 a.k.a.
-Profile Glitch is a multi-media project that investigates the visual representation of personal identity through different image capturing and display technologies.
-The conceptual aspects of the project are illustrated through a narrative about three characters: Marty, Maeve and Johanna who meet at an intentional community in rural Pennsylvania.
+Profile Glitch is an interactive online narrative that investigates the performance of identity on social media platforms.
+The conceptual aspects of the project are illustrated through a narrative about three characters: Marty, Maeve and Johanna who meet at an intentional community.
 The unique emotional and physical dynamics of communal life creates an intense interpersonal experience.
 The women develop a deep and unlikely friendship that would not have transpired if it weren't for the unusual social context of the intentional community.
 Eventually, Marty, Maeve and Johanna each decide to return to their respective cities and the dynamic of their relationship is altered.
-Marty begins an on-line journal recounting her experiences at the commune and reaches out to Johanna and Maeve through an on-line social network.
-Her on-line journal creates conflict between the characters, highlighting issues of self-identity and representation.
+Marty begins an blog recounting her experiences at the commune.
+The online narrative begins when Johanna and Maeve discover the blog and confront Marty.
+The conflict between the characters highlights issues of self-identity and representation.

 a.k.a.
 Profile Glitch is influenced by performance studies which suggests that identity is a performative act that is constructed, reinforced and reiterated by one's social context.
 Consciously or not, individuals play a variety of roles, using props and contextual elements, to illicit a response.
 The on-line social networking phenomenon has resulted in new concerns regarding the performance of gender, sexuality and embodiment.
 Digital spaces, featuring user-generated content, transgress boundaries between digital and physical space, representation and performance, and private and public interactions. a.k.a.
 Profile Glitch aims to highlight the implications of Web 2.0 tools and digital technology on the performance of identity by tracing the transformation of three characters, their relationship with each other and with themselves as their friendships move from a close, intimate, physical experience to the virtual realm.